 Is Sedation Dentistry Safe During Pregnancy?

 There has long been controversy and debate over whether dental treatment is safe during pregnancy.
 Recent studies show that dental treatment with anesthetics during pregnancy does not involve an “increased risk” of negative outcomes for the mother or the baby.
-That’s great news, because oral health plays such an important role in a woman’s overall health and wellness.
+That’s great news because oral health plays an important role in a woman’s overall health and wellness.